MichaelTrestman/job-application-materials/writing_samples.md

 Secrets such as credentials for databases, external services and APIs, RSA keys, and AWS IAM key pairs are essential for modern applications.
 However, they are potentially dangerous vulnerabilities for exploitation, as malicious actors who gain access to secrets can wreak havoc.
-Secrets should be stored securely, such that they are accessable only by service roles or users that need them for specific engineering functions.
-They should also be encrypted with keys that are only accessable for encryption or decryption by service roles and users that specifically need to encrypt or decrypt them.
+Secrets should be stored securely, such that they are accessible only by service roles or users that need them for specific engineering functions.
+They should also be encrypted with keys that are only accessible for encryption or decryption by service roles and users that specifically need to encrypt or decrypt them.